 Once our work together is finished I delete your email and phone number from all my devices.
 I will not contact you again after the end of our sessions unless there are outstanding fees to pay.
 If you wish to return at a later date then you can contact me.

-As a counsellor and supervisor working to the BACP Ethical Framework for the Counselling Professions (2018) I have a trusted counselling colleague as part of a 'therapeutic will' who has been supplied with the laptop password who will contact you should I be taken ill or die while we are working together.
+As a counsellor and supervisor working to the BACP Ethical Framework for the Counselling Professions (2018) I have a trusted counselling colleague as part of a 'therapeutic will' who has been supplied your contact details only and who will contact you should I be taken ill or die while we are working together.
 They are also bound by the BACP Ethical Framework and GDPR and will hold your confidentiality and privacy with the same safety.
 This is to ensure the safety of vulnerable clients who can be made aware of what has happened, have access to therapeutic support at the difficult time of an abrupt ending and can be referred onto an appropriate therapist if needed.

 Confidentiality may, on rare occasions, need to be breached if I feel ethically bound to seek assistance on your behalf or on behalf of others.
 This would be either if you were at risk of harm or causing harm to others, or others you refer to are at risk of harm or you.
 Whenever possible I would strive to discuss this with you, obtain verbal or, preferably, written consent, unless circumstances prevent this.
 I will, where appropriate, endeavour to inform you what has been communicated and to whom.
 Any information I supply in these cases will be as little as possible on a need to know basis to maintain safety of all parties.